-GROUP OUTCOME High Wycombe Junior Play winter season (April to September).
+GROUP OUTCOME • Play winter season (April to September).
 Seasonal lease.
-Football Club Training Monday - Friday.
+High Wycombe Junior • Training Monday - Friday.
 Games held on Sundays.
-Greg Geier - President & Floyd Sullivan - Club can contribute to a redeveloped facility through fundraising and donated materials.
-Committee member (and former President) Membership . , 2017/18 season - 404 players: consisting of 90 sub juniors, and 314 juniors (269 males, 45 females).
-Increase of 70 players on previous season (increased females and club development activities).
+Football Club • Club can contribute to a redeveloped facility through fundraising and Greg Geier - President & donated materials.
+Floyd Sullivan -Committee member Membership (and former President) • 2017/18 season - 404 players: consisting of 90 sub juniors, and 314 juniors (269 males, 45 females). • Increase of 70 players on previous season (increased females and club development activities).
 Expecting 10% growth p.a. - Bushmead and Forrestfield developments.
-Facility Needs Built facilities including changerooms are outdated - don't meet building codes for disabled access, lack of suitable female changing options; Require three sets of changerooms to facilitate games.
-Require suitable umpire change facilities (male and female suitable).
-Canteen - in poor location, needs to be at other end or central to playing facilities for maximum utilisation (don't need full kitchen facilities at that location).
-Gas supply issues - clubs wanted to upgrade kitchen appliances BBQ etc but gas supply not strong enough requires upgrades.
-Storage - not adequate and spread over different areas - it would be ideal if it were included as part of the building and was alarmed for security.
-Require lighting (100 lux) for all games (but female games in particular as the competition is played Friday nights) to be played at Scott Reserve.
-Lighting for training is poor quality and inconsistent across reserve - require 50 lux uniform levels).
-Planning underway for improved lighting, \$100k donation from Bendigo Bank pledged.
-A \$500k community infrastructure application has been submitted on behalf of all users. • Playing field - surface has areas of bogginess from poor drainage. • Sting nematode in playing field surface - (Floyd suggests a company called Globe Pest Solutions has suitable product to eradicate nematode, however upon investigation it would appear that this is no suitable for domestic use on public open space).
+Facility Needs Built facilities including changerooms are outdated - don't meet building codes for disabled access, lack of suitable female changing options; o Require three sets of changerooms to facilitate games. o Require suitable umpire change facilities (male and female suitable). • Canteen - in poor location, needs to be at other end or central to playing facilities for maximum utilisation (don't need full kitchen facilities at that location). • Gas supply issues - clubs wanted to upgrade kitchen appliances BBQ etc but gas supply not strong enough requires upgrades. • Storage - not adequate and spread over different areas - it would be ideal if it were included as part of the building and was alarmed for • Require lighting (100 lux) for all games (but female games in particular as the competition is played Friday nights) to be played at Scott • Lighting for training is poor quality and inconsistent across reserve - require 50 lux uniform levels). o Planning underway for improved lighting, \$100k donation from Bendigo Bank pledged.
+A \$500k community infrastructure application has been submitted on behalf of all users. • Playing field - surface has areas of bogginess from poor drainage. • Sting nematode in playing field surface - (Floyd suggests a company called Globe Pest Solutions has suitable product to eradicate nematode, however upon investigation it would appear that this is not suitable for domestic use on public open space).
 Car parking inadequate on Sunday mornings (game day through until about 2pm).